 Multi-Function Signal Lever

 The multi-function signal lever located on the steering column controls the turn signals, and the headlight high/low beam.
-Pull the end of the handle forward towards you to switch from high beam to low beam, or vice versa.
+The headlight high beams are activated by pulling the turn signal lever toward the driver.

 Hazard-Warning Flasher